RICCIARDI-Adrien/Transistor_Christmas_Lights/README.md

 # Transistor Christmas Lights

-A really simple blinking Christmas lights using only NPN bipolar transistors for its logic.
+A really simple blinking Christmas lights using only bipolar transistors for its logic.

+## Circuits

+The board is made of 2 separate circuits : the motherboard and the light.
+The motherboard circuit holds the logic while the light circuit contains the leds.
+The light circuit should be manufactured in about 20 copies.

 ## Circuit simulation